What is Better Angels?

 We've designed several workshops that successfully help red and blue Americans rebuild trust and better understand each others' perspectives.
 Our signature "Red/Blue Workshop" brings together 7 conservative-leaning participants and 7 progressive-leaning participants for moderated activities and discussions that clarify disagreements, reduce stereotyped thinking, and begin building the relationships needed to find common ground.
 Our "Skills Workshop" teaches practical skills for having better conversations with friends and family members with whom you have strong political disagreements.

-Better Angels is nonpartisan 501(c)(3) nonprofit.
+Better Angels is a nonpartisan 501(c)(3) nonprofit.
 From our board of directors to our staff, workshop participants, and funding sources, we are evenly split between liberals and conservatives.
-We call it the Better Angels Rule: we are reds and blues together in approximately equal numbers; and we are upscale and grassroots, and of different colors, such that our organization looks like the country we seek to serve.
+We call it the Better Angels Rule: At every level of leadership we are half red and half blue.
+Our leaders and members range from working class to affluent, and come from many backgrounds, so that our organization can reflect the country we seek to serve.

 Better Angels Alliances are local members of a community – evenly split between red and blue – that meet on an ongoing basis to organize workshops and democratically take up issues on which they agree.

 In today's poltical climate, many of us believe that our political adversaries are not simply misguided, but that they are also bad people.

 Instead of asking people to change their minds about issues, we give Americans a chance to better understand each other, to absorb the values and experiences that inform our political philosophies, and to ultimately recognize our common humanity.